pytest-dev/pytest-django/docs/faq.rst

 My tests are not being picked up when I run py.test from the root directory.
 Why not?
 -------------------------------------------------------------------------------------
- By default, py.test looks for tests in files named ``test*.py``.
+ By default, py.test looks for tests in files named ``test_*.py`` (note that this is not the same as ``test*.py``).
  If you have your tests in files with other names, they will not be collected.
 It is common to put tests under ``app_directory/tests/views.py``.
 To find those tests, create a ``pytest.ini`` file in your project root with the contents::